Tanitoluwa Adewumi: Early life

-In October 2022, Adewumi and his family were granted asylum in the US.
-Asylum status allows the family to remain in the US permanently, and allows Adewumi to travel internationally to compete in chess tournaments.
+In October 2022, Adewumi and his family were granted asylum in the United States.
+This status allowed the family to remain in the US permanently and allowed Adewumi to travel internationally to compete in chess tournaments.

 Chess career

 Shawn Martinez, the head chess coach at P.S.
 116, introduced students to the game.
 Tanitoluwa immediately took to it and wanted to join a club run by 1700-rated coach Russell Makofsky.
 That would have been expensive; the $330 fee included not only the cost of running the club, but also such things as entries to tournaments, travel, and accommodation.
 When Adewumi's mother told Makofsky of the family's financial situation, he waived the fee.
 In early 2018, Adewumi, who had been assigned the lowest estimated rating of 105, played in his first tournament.
 A year later, he had accumulated seven trophies.
 His coaches were impressed by his dedication and hard work and by the progress he had made since starting as a novice.

 On March 9–10, 2019, he competed in the 52nd Annual New York State Scholastic Championships (kindergarten-3rd grade division) in Saratoga Springs, New York.
 He was seeded eighth in a field of 74 with an Elo rating of 1473, more than 200 behind the top rated players.
 He won the event outright with a score of 5.5/6 (five wins, one draw, no losses).
 His style of play is aggressive: in his fourth game he sacrificed a bishop for a pawn, which was the best move according to a chess engine.

 On May 1, 2021, at 10 years old, Adewumi crossed the 2200 Elo rating threshold needed to achieve the official USCF title of National Master, making him the 28th-youngest chess player in history ever to do so.
 In August, he won the under-12 division of the North American Youth Chess Championship with a score of 8/9.
 He became a FIDE Master, having surpassed a FIDE rating of 2300 in November 2021.